ddm2/ddm2.github.io/_pages/portfolio.md

 author_profile: true
 ---

-I am passionate about language learning.
+I am passionate about learning languages.
 I speak 6 languages at various levels.
 My current focus is on French and Russian.

+I am also interested in literature and writing.
+I took a course on creative writing at Concordia University [[(CEJN116 Intro to Creative Writing)]](https://www.concordia.ca/cce/courses/details.html?subject=CEJN&catalog_number=116) where I had a chance to work on different aspects of fiction writing like character development and dialogues.

 # Languages
 Turkish (Native) <br/>